Bioconductor/bioconductor.org/content/about.md

   resampling, survival analysis, and time-series analysis.

 * **Annotation**.
-The Bioconductor project provides software for associating microarray and other genomic data in real time to biological metadata from web databases such as GenBank, Entrez genes and PubMed ([annotate](/help/bioc-views/release/bioc/html/annotate.html) package).
-Functions are also provided for incorporating the results of statistical analysis in HTML reports with links to annotation WWW resources.
+The Bioconductor project provides software for associating microarray and other genomic data in real time with biological metadata from web databases such as GenBank, Entrez genes and PubMed ([annotate](/help/bioc-views/release/bioc/html/annotate.html) package).
+Functions are also provided for incorporating the results of statistical analysis in HTML reports with links to annotation web resources.
 Software tools are available for assembling and processing genomic annotation data, from databases such as GenBank, the Gene Ontology Consortium, Entrez genes, UniGene, the UCSC Human